chookin/notes/tools/svn-deployment-guide.md

 ### 检查svn支持的模式

 ```
-# svn --version
+➜  subversion-1.9.6 svn --version
-svn, version 1.8.1 (r1503906)
+svn, version 1.9.6 (r1800392)
-   compiled Aug  2 2013, 11:36:48 on x86_64-unknown-linux-gnu
+   compiled Aug  1 2017, 11:57:50 on x86_64-unknown-linux-gnu

-Copyright (C) 2013 The Apache Software Foundation.This software consists of contributions made by many people;
+Copyright (C) 2017 The Apache Software Foundation.
+This software consists of contributions made by many people;
-see the NOTICE file for more information.Subversion is open source software, see http://subversion.apache.org/
+see the NOTICE file for more information.
+Subversion is open source software, see http://subversion.apache.org/

 The following repository access (RA) modules are available:

 * ra_svn : Module for accessing a repository using the svn network protocol.
-  - with Cyrus SASL authentication
   - handles 'svn' scheme
 * ra_local : Module for accessing a repository on local disk.
   - handles 'file' scheme
 * ra_serf : Module for accessing a repository via WebDAV protocol using serf.
+  - using serf 1.3.9 (compiled with 1.3.9)
   - handles 'http' scheme
   - handles 'https' scheme

+The following authentication credential caches are available:

+* Plaintext cache in /home/zhuyin/.subversion
+* GPG-Agent
 ```

 ## 通过yum安装Subversion